Here are 4 Father's Day prayers for the father or father figures in your life.

 Father's Day has long occupied an important place in American life.
 Celebrated on the third Sunday in June, it offers a chance to honor those fathers—or father figures—who have made a difference in your life.

-What better way is there to honor someone than with a prayer of blessing?
+What better way is there to honor a father than with Father’s Day prayers of blessing?
 (Unless maybe it’s a dozen Krispy Kremes.
 But I digress).
 Though the best way to pray a blessing over someone is to do so aloud, in their presence, and preferably with a meaningful touch such as a hand on the shoulder or head.

-But the following blessings can also be handwritten in a card, sent via text or email, and prayed from a distance:
+But the following Father’s Day prayers can also be handwritten in a card, sent via text or email, and prayed from a distance:

 1) The Aaronic Blessing